Bring Forth the Body: Plot summary

 Percival and Detterling trace the woman in question, Meriel Weekes, and visit her.
 It was her shop that Lloyd-James had been visiting on his last day.
-Her son is living with her and this young man, James Weekes, has become physically disfigured and mentally retarded after a car crash.
+Her son is living with her and this young man, James Weekes, has become physically disfigured and intellectually disabled after a car crash.
 Before that he was involved in crime, and crashed when he was chased by the police.
 Meriel Weekes tells Detterling and Percival about how shocked Lloyd-James had been during the meeting though he had provided them with some money.
-In the last discussion between Detterling and Percival they understand how the somewhat religious Lloyd-James had been broken down by what he considered to be a cruel joke on God’s part.
+In the last discussion between Detterling and Percival they understand how the somewhat religious Lloyd-James had been broken down by what he considered to be a cruel joke on God's part.